ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 Succeeded, bye
 ```

-This is better than the "root or nothing" approach, but unfortunately there is still a big CAP_SYS_ADMIN capability which grants a large portion of power.
+This is better than the "root or nothing" approach, but unfortunately there is still a big `CAP_SYS_ADMIN` capability which grants a large portion of power.

 ## High level structure

+All the code examples in this blog can be seen in full [on github here](https://github.com/ankursharma319/sandboxed_app)

 Now we have an idea of why we need more isolation, lets start to implement something using some primitives that linux provides:

-- chroot system call
+- `chroot` system call
 - namespaces
 - cgroups
 - seccommp